pewpewlive/ppl-utils/README.md

 ## Building the server

 If you don't want (or can't) use one of the prebuilt binaries, you can build the binaries yourself.
-The only requirement is to have golang 1.14 installed on your system.
+The only requirement is to have golang 1.14 or newer installed on your system.
 After obtaining the source code, build with `go build`.

 [Download a prebuilt archive]: https://github.com/jyaif/ppl-utils/tags